I don't aim to be comprehensive (there are far too many tools available), but just to suggest some starting points.

 They link to the sources so you can easily find the most relevant websites for your search.

-• As of Oct.
-31, 2024 ChatGPT paid versions now have a web search feature (similar to Perplexity).
+ChatGPT now has a web search feature (similar to Perplexity).

 2. Summarize & ask questions of large documents